 Transfer Courses

 Southwestern is a regionally-accredited college with courses appropriately designated for transfer and/or baccalaureate credit.
 Southwestern College courses are generally accepted throughout the nation by other colleges and universities.
 However, acceptance of a Southwestern College course is ultimately determined by the receiving institution.
 In addition, there may be a limit to the number of units a college or university may allow from a community college.
-Career/technical and developmental courses, in most cases, do not transfer to other colleges or universities.
+Practical, applied, technical, career and developmental courses, in most cases, do not transfer to other colleges or universities.

 The following are examples by which a community college course may transfer:

-- For meeting general education requirements, the student should review the general education patterns for the college or university to which he/she intends to transfer.
-Please refer to the list of the transferable general education courses for the California State University (CSU/IGETC) and the University of California (IGETC) systems.
+• Students should review the general education patterns for the college or university to which they intend to transfer.
+Each university has list of the transferable general education courses for the California State University (CSU) and the University of California (UC) systems.
 All students should consult with a counselor for assistance in selecting the appropriate general education course pattern.

 Courses not accepted to meet specific subject requirements are usually the result of one of the following occurrences: